rstoetter/db2phpsite/README.md

 db2phpsite is a code generator, which analyzes the contents of a database and then creates a web site, which  is based on the data in the database.

 db2phpsite produces CRUDL-forms: The data can be created, read, updated, deleted and listed.
-The forms are written in object-oriented PHP supported by CSS and Javascript shares .
+The forms are written in object-oriented PHP supported by CSS and Javascript shares.
+Dependign on the data type fitting controls are available to input the data values.

 The program supports Master-Detail views.
 Then it creates record-based and listing-based PDFs, too.